11 Skype Alternatives For Video Conferencing (Free and Paid)

 - The ability to call phone numbers (mobile and landline)

 Over 40 million people use it daily, with the number of users likely surging due to the pandemic.
-But Skype doesn’t fit every use case and many people are on the hunt for alternative tools that work better for them.
-Check out these top alternatives.
+But Skype doesn’t fit every use case, and many people are on the hunt for alternative communication tools that work better for them.
+Check out 11 of the best alternatives.

-As in all categories, there are big players that have emerged and dominated the market (like Zoom) and legacy brands moving in for a slice of the pie as the demand for calling solutions grows.
+As in all categories, big players have emerged and dominated the market (like Zoom), and legacy brands are moving in for a slice of the pie as the demand for calling solutions grows.

 1. Google Meet

 Google Meet is Google’s direct answer to Skype, Zoom, and other online meeting solutions.

 Unlike many of Google’s free tools that are left to collect digital debris before being discarded into the dustbin of history (RIP Google+), Google Meet is actually good.

 It was initially only available for G Suite customers, but it’s now free for all users.